lhindman/cs253-lab10/README.md

   - char title[40];
   - int duration;
 - Related functions
-  - Song * CreateDataNode(const char artist[], const char album[], const char title[], int duration)
+  - Song * CreateSong(const char artist[], const char album[], const char title[], int duration)
   - int CompareSong(Song * thisSong, Song * thatSong)
   - void PrintSong(Song * thisSong)
   - void DestroySong(Song * thisSong)

 <br />
-2. Report an error if the input string does not contain a comma.
-Continue to prompt until a valid string is entered.

-*Note: If the input contains a comma, then assume that the input also contains two strings.*
+2. Process the command-line arguments passed into main(), validate the correct number of values are passed in, dynamically create a songlist array of the specified size and finally, open the specified file.
+Handle any errors that occur by displaying a helpful error message and then exit with a non-zero exit status.

 <br /><br />
 Ex:
 ```